WordPress/wp-movies-demo/README.md

     3. Select the `Download and import file attachments` and click on the `Upload file and import`.
     4. Repeat the process for the `wp_sampledata_actors.xml` file.

     This process will also download the images for all the movies.
 If you run into any problems you can run `npx wp-env clean all` and start this step over again.

 6. You should set the permalinks to use the `Post name` in **Settings > Permalinks**.
 7. Change settings to show `8` posts/RSS items per page in **Settings > Reading**
 8. Enable the **Client Side Navigations** in the **Settings > WP Directives**.

 ## Things to try

-#### Client-side Navigations
+### Client-side Navigations

 When enabled, the lists of movies and actors will paginate without doing a full page refresh.
 You can enable this behavior in your WordPress admin page in **Settings > WP Directives**.

-#### Add to favourites
+### Add to favourites

-You can add a movie to favourites and notice how the numbers of movie likes is preserved when using client-side navigations.
+You can add a movie to favourites and notice how the number of movie likes is preserved when using client-side navigations.

+### Pagination

+Once you [enable the client-side navigations](#client-side-navigations), click around to the next/previous page of the movies or actors.
+You the list is loaded without a delay.
+This is because the HTML for that page is prefetched ahead of time, and only the nodes that are different between the current page and the next page are updated.

-#### Instant search
+### Instant search

 Try searching for movies or actors.
 The search results are rendered dynamically on the server!